pydanny/presentations/scaling-one-to-billions/2022-djangocon-eu.md

 - Promote falsehood over truth?
 - Subvert election processes?
 - Intrude on individual sovreignty?
-- Reinforce the fossil fuel industry?
+- Spew unnecessary carbon into the atmosphere?

-- In other words, does this hurt our future?
+## In other words, does this hurt our future?

 ---